 In case that the original resource is deleted, all announced resources for the original resource shall be deleted, except for <AEAnnc> resources that were created during the registration of an AE with AE-ID-Stem starting with "S", which shall not be deleted.
 If the announced resource is not deleted promptly (e.g. the announced resource is not reachable), the announced resource can be deleted later either by the original resource Hosting CSE or by the expiration of the announced resource itself.
 The original resource shall store the list of links for the announced resources for those purposes.

 Synchronization between the attributes announced by the original resource and the announced resource shall be the responsibility of the original resource Hosting CSE.
 There shall not be any synchronization for children created at the original resource and the announced resource.
 The access control policy for the announced resource shall synchronize with the one from the original resource.
 In case that the attribute accessControlPolicyIDs is not present in the original resource it is the responsibility of the original resource Hosting CSE to choose the appropriate value depending on the policy for the original resource (e.g. take the parent accessControlPolicyIDs value).

+A resource can be announced and allowed to be updated to a remote CSE using the resource announcement.
+In this case, the following synchronization behaviours are expected:

+Whenever the announced resource changes, the remote CSE hosting the announced resource shall UPDATE the original resource on the Hosting CSE.
+Then the original resource Hosting CSE shall UPDATE all other announced resources(s) listed in the announceTo attribute.

+Whenever the original resource changes, all the announced resource(s) in the announceTo attribute shall be updated automatically.
+This time the Hosting CSE(s) of the announced resource allowed to be updated shall not try to update the original resource as the update comes from the original resource Hosting CSE.

 The original resource shall have at least announceTo attribute present if the resource itself has been announced.
 If any of the Optional Announced (OA) attributes are also announced, then announcedAttribute attribute shall also be present.
 An AE or other CSE can request the original resource Hosting CSE for announcing the original resource to the list of CSE-IDs or the address(es) listed in the announceTo attribute in the announcing request.
 An Update to the announceTo attribute will trigger new resource announcement(s) or the de-announcement(s) of the announced resource.
 After a successful announcement procedure the attribute announceTo contains only the list of address(es) of the announced resources.